-Ratifskener of Marketplace.
-Undergraduate Application Fee \$50 Required for all undergraduate applicants and students applying for readmission Undergraduate Enrollment Fee \$200 Required for all students accepting admission to the University International Student Orientation Fee \$100 Required for all new International students English Language Institute New Student Orientation Fee \$490 Fall and \$400 Spring - Required for all new ELI Students Parking Fee \$54 Required each semester for students who register their cars to park on campus Book, Supplies and Class Materials Fee Varies Estimated amount a student needs each semester is approximately \$500 for undergraduate students and \$1,000 for graduate students.
+Additional Lees Undergraduate Application Fee \$50 Required for all undergraduate applicants and students applying for readmission Undergraduate Enrollment Fee \$200 Required for all students accepting admission to the University International Student Orientation Fee \$100 Required for all new International students English Language Institute New Student Orientation Fee \$490 Fall and \$400 Spring - Required for all new ELI Students Parking Fee \$108\$54 Annual parking fee.
+Required for students parking on campus or Per semester.
+Required for students parking on campus.
+Book, Supplies and Class Materials Fee Varies Estimated amount a student needs each semester is approximately \$500 for undergraduate students and \$1,000 for graduate students.
 Some classes charge additional fees to cover the cost of special services or class materials.
 Estimate amount for ELI students is \$250 each semester.
-Late Registration Fee \$50 Required of all students who complete registration after the official registration dates Add/Drop Fee \$5 Required for each add/drop transaction Graduation Fee \$50 Required for all degree candidates during the semester of graduation International Special Student Program Application Fee \$100 Required for all international non-degree student applicants International Special Student Program Enrollment Fee \$100 Required for all international non-degree students accepting admission to the program International Visiting Research Program Application Fee \$100 Required for all international research applicants International Visiting Research Program Enrollment Fee \$100 Required for all international researchers accepting admission to the program
+Late Registration Fee \$50 Required of all students who complete registration after the official registration dates Add/Drop Fee \$5 Required for each add/drop transaction Graduation Fee \$50 Required for all degree candidates during the semester of graduation Late Graduation Fee \$50 Additional fee added to all degree candidates that apply for graduation late International Special Student Program Application Fee \$100 Required for all international non-degree student applicants International Special Student Program Enrollment Fee \$100 Required for all international non-degree students accepting admission to the program International Visiting Research Program Application Fee \$100 Required for all international research applicants International Visiting Research Program Enrollment Fee \$100 Required for all international researchers accepting admission to the program